lekosfmi/sendtext/README.md

 Notes:

- - No spaces between the area code and the number
+ - No spaces between the AreaCode and the Number
  - Number: Maximum of 10 Numbers

 ## Version

-* 2.0
+* 1.7

 ## License
 * MIT